 My diet ended up consisting of Cheetos, pizza, beer, tequila slushies and one rather waxy apple.
 Thank God for the amazing Sugar and Spice shop.

 Sugar and Spice is a shop just near the top of the French Quarter and it sells a huge variety of spicy dips.
 What’s so great about them is that they let you try the dips for free.
 They also have tortilla chips for dipping, pretzels, olives, chillies, spicy nuts and more.

-I’m not sure how much you’re actually allowed to eat, but I must’ve been grazing there for at least fifteen minutes and I came back later that very same afternoon for even more dips and chips.
+I’m not sure how much you’re actually allowed to eat, but I must’ve spent about half an hour circling the tables and grazing.
+I even came back later that very same afternoon for another snack.

 Bourbon Street is basically just a long street full of bars, clubs and the occasional voodoo shop, but what’s good about it is that New Orleans is one of the few places in America where you can actually drink on the streets.

 This open container policy means you can walk from bar to bar with a drink in hand and that simple law creates a real street party vibe.
 There are musicians, living statues, buskers, performers and more.
 The best part?
 You can watch them whilst you drink your tequila slushy.

 I’m a little embarrassed to admit that I didn’t actually go clubbing in NOLA.
 I did go to a pool party in midtown, but both nights I ended up drinking and chatting to people in the hostel rather than actually going out to party.

 I did go to Bourbon Street, but I went at 7 pm on my own and all I did was buy a slice of pizza and a ‘Blue Crack’ frozen cocktail.